wpswings/subscriptions-for-woocommerce/README.txt

 * With WooCommerce subscription plugin you can show the related subscription table to users on the Thank You page post-order placement.
 * With subscription premium plugin you can upgrade or downgrade plans of variable products.
 * Designation of WooCommerce subscription start date and expiration date by user or admin.
-* Compatibility with the [**Product Bundles plugin**](https://woocommerce.com/products/product-bundles/) allows you to offer subscription bundles on your store.
+* Compatibility with the [**Product Bundles plugin**](https://woocommerce.com/products/product-bundles/) allows you to offer subscription bundles in your store.
 * Automatic retrying for failed payments and automated WooCommerce subscription cancellation.
 * Create exclusive WooCommerce subscription coupon types with Subscriptions for WooCommerce.
 * Ability to handle WooCommerce subscription proration.